ekfiagbedzi/WebScraping/README.md

 I used GitHub Secrets to pass login information to Docker Hub to avoid commiting such sensitive information to the repo.
 I used BuildX in the pipeline to build and push a new image to DockerHub I implemented a caching command in the pipeline to speed up the build and push process of small changes

+## Restart Scrapper everyday
+I set up a cronjob on an EC2 instance to pull the latest version of my scrapper from docker hub and run it